walterhiggins/WMPJS/README.md

 ![Crafting Recipe for a Bow](img/recipes/ender-bow-recipe.png)

 Put the crafted Ender Bow in your inventory but don't try using it just yet.
 It will still behave just like a regular bow.
-We'll add the teleportation magic in the next recipe.
+We'll add the teleportation magic in the next chapter.
 ### Using Bukkit Classes and Enums in Javascript
 On lines 2 and 3 of listing 16.1 we declare 2 variables: